dandekarsneha07/asic-design-class/README.md

 ## Converting the RISC-V tlv code to verilog code

+RISC-V processor was initially designed in TL-Verilog using the Makerchip IDE.
+Now, for this lab we need to convert the TLV to verilog code and compare the outputs of both.

-For converting the tlv code to verilog code we are using the sandpiper-saas compiler.
+For converting the TLV code to verilog code we are using the sandpiper-saas compiler.
 Installation steps for the same are as below.

 #### Step-1 Installing python and related packages
 ```ruby